Winter term 2020/21

 - Lecture 16: Bootstrap percolation in hypercubes. (scribe by Vladan Glončák)

 I assume only elementary knowledge.
-The course is suitable for all students in the M.Sc. programme.
+The course is suitable for all students in all Master of Computer Science study programs.

 Average exercise grade will cover 70% of the final mark, and the other

 There is no textbook for this (rather unusual) course, the scribes will contain recommended literature for each topic.